« Visit Fantastic Pest Control

 • PROs: Requires less time and effort.

-• CONs: Not suitable for homes with pets or children, as it kills indiscriminately.
-Not entirely effective, because some rats have become resistant to it and some just won’t eat the bait.
-The rats that do eat the poison and die, will die inside the house and you will have to search and collect their carcasses.
+• Cons: Not suitable for homes with pets or children, as it kills indiscriminately.
+Not entirely effective because some rats have become resistant to it, and some just won’t eat the bait.
+The rats that eat the poison and die will die inside the house, and you will have to search and collect their carcasses.

-If, however, you decide you use the poison method to control your attic rat population – do so wisely and follow instructions.
-Place the poison in places on your attic only rodents have access to – between walls, crawl spaces, dark corners.
+If you decide to use the poison method to control your attic rat population, do so wisely and follow instructions.
+Place the poison in places in your attic only rodents have access to – between walls, crawl spaces, and dark corners.
 Keep your pets and children away at all costs.

 Image source: Heiko Kiera/shutterstock.com